khnumdev/dist-app-tutorial/README.md

 # **How to build your first distributed system**

-> **Note:** This is a tutorial to start building an example of a distributed system and is not intended for production deployment.
+> **Note:** This is a tutorial to start building an example of a distributed system and is not intended for a production deployment.

 ![img](img/image.png)